ReactUnity/core/docs/src/content/reference/api/render.md

 <Intro>

-`render` renders a piece of JSX into the `ReactUnityUGUI` component.
+`render` renders a piece of JSX into the `ReactRendererUGUI` component.
 It instructs React to change the UI so that it matches the passed JSX.

 ```js
 render(<App />);